EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/astro.lensing.md

 ### astro.lensing.splane_rms

-splane_rms function                                                glens Description: Given a model parameters of a lens, and the images position, calculate the deflections
+splane_rms function                                                glens Description: Given a model parameters of a lens, and the images position, calculate the deflections (and magnification) and the sources position.